 The good news is there are specific steps you can take to make the experience a little easier.
-Here are a few things you can do before, during, and after your interview to increase your chances of success.
+Here are a few things you can do before, during, and after an interview to increase your chances of success.

 Before the Interview

-Go through your resume and think about the skills and experiences you want to demonstrate.
-Then, take that a step further and think about how to tell the story of that skill.
+Go through your old resumes and think about the skills and experiences you want to demonstrate.
+Then take that a step further and think about how to tell the story of that skill.
 Many companies use behavioral interviewing techniques, which means you should prepare to tell a story about how you have handled a challenging situation related to your skill set.

-Practice, practice, practice.
 There’s no substitute for rehearsing your stories out loud.
 If you have a supportive friend or family member who can help you practice — that’s great.
 You can also introduce yourself to someone in your network for a “low risk” opportunity to try out your story.
-Even if you’re just practicing in front of a mirror, that works fine too.
+Even if you’re practicing in front of a mirror, that works fine too.
 Yes, it’s terribly hard and awkward.
 But it’s also important, and it will improve your performance and boost your confidence.

-Do your homework.
 Know as much as possible about the organization you are applying to, the position you are interviewing for, and the people you will be meeting with.
 Start with the company website, but also move beyond it —look for press articles, social media mentions, and employer review sites (we recommend Fairygodboss and Glassdoor).

 During the Interview

-Ask good questions.
 Go into each interview with a list of at least 20 questions you want to ask.
 Why so many?
-It’s likely many topics you might ask will be covered in the interview.
+It’s likely many topics you might ask will already be mentioned in the interview.
 You never want to get to the point in the interview where the person asks, “Do you have any questions for me?” and you freeze.
-By drafting 20 or more questions there’s sure to be one on there that wasn’t covered.
+By drafting 20 or more questions there’s sure to be one on your list that wasn’t covered.

-Be vulnerable.
 It’s normal to be nervous.
 If you find yourself getting a bit flustered, pause and take a deep breath.
 Say something like “As you can probably tell I’m a bit nervous.
 This is an exciting opportunity and I don’t want to blow it.
 Would you mind if I answered that question again?”

-End on a high note.
 Regardless of if you feel the interview went spectacularly or terribly, you want to leave the interviewer with a final, positive impression.
 Rehearse a closing line that you can use to show your enthusiasm for the opportunity and your belief that you can make a positive contribution.
-It may not change the outcome but it will give you a little boost of confidence knowing you did everything you could to seize the moment.
+It may not change the outcome, but it will give you a little boost of confidence knowing you did everything you could to seize the moment.

 After the Interview

-Do something that makes you feel good.
 Job searching is hard, and interviews are one of the hardest parts and can take an emotional toll.
 After an interview be sure to do something that makes you feel good — phone a supportive friend, go for a run, enjoy a healthy treat.
 Self-care will help give you the stamina to keep going, an essential component during any job search.

 Once You’ve Gotten the Job